For the Cream Cheese Hand Pie Crust

 In a small bowl, whisk the sugar and cornstarch together.

-In a medium sized bowl, gently toss the raspberries with lemon juice until moistened.
+In a medium sized bowl, gently toss the raspberries with lemon juice.
 Add the sugar and cornstarch mixture into the berries and stir until combined.

 Pour mixture into a glass pie pan or other shallow baking dish.
 Bake, stirring occasionally, until the berries are bubbling all over and the juice is no longer opaque—when it’s clear, that means that the cornstarch has cooked.
 Baking times will vary depending on the size of the baking dish, so check in on your berries!
 Using a 6 x 9 inch Pyrex pan, our berries took about 35 minutes to bake with one good stir about halfway through.